thaysom22/quizzical/testing.md

     * Fix: Edit images in carousel so they all have equal proportions and carousel item container remains same height for each image.
 * Username and password inputs showing validation feedback as on sign up page.
 This makes it easier to brute force authentication on login page and leads to ambiguous interactiions.
     * Fix: `minlength`, `maxlength` and `pattern` attributes removed from username and password inputs on login page.
+* Images not loading on quiz search result cards on search page after 'view more' link is clicked from a category section on discover page (working for other sections - age range and recommended)
+    * Fix: added lookup stage from categories colection to mongodb pipeline when request to search endpoint is made with category url parameter passed, category_img_url can now be accessed in quiz_data document returned from db
+* On view/edit quiz page the show/hide answer button is not changing text content on first click and thereafter is out of sync with the icons displayed
+    * Fix: added "show" class to HTML of button element when first loaded and check for then toggled this class in click event listener instead of checking current text content.

 ### Not fixed

 * On pages with form text inputs if form is submitted and a new request is loaded then user presses broswer 'back' button then value entered is displayed on top of the form label and neither can be read clearly.
+* When the initial value in the title input is deleted on edit quiz page ans the form submit button is pressed, form does not submit but input outline does not extend as expected to around invalid error message so error message appears outside of box

 # Further Testing